-WHAT WE DO

-- We maintain a fully independent Compensation and Stock Option - A higher percentage of our executives' compensation is variable than fixed. - We utilize varying performance metrics under our short-term and long-term incentive plans. - Our annual incentive program is based on earnings performance and capped for maximum payouts - Our equity awards include extended vesting schedules and performancebased criteria. - We have a clawback policy applicable to all senior employees, including all President and Vice President level personnel.
+WHAT WE DO WHAT WE DON'T DO We maintain a fully independent Compensation and Personnel Development We do not provide for single trigger severance upon a change in control.
+Committee.
+A higher percentage of our executives' compensation is variable rather than fixed.
+We do not permit gross-up payments to cover excise taxes.
+We utilize varying performance metrics under our short-term and long-term incentive We do not permit the pledging or hedging of our common stock. plans.
+Our annual incentive program is based on earnings performance and capped for We do not support compensation programs or policies that reward material or excessive risk taking. maximum payouts Our equity awards include extended vesting schedules and performance-based We do not maintain any supplemental executive retirement plans. criteria We have a clawback policy applicable to all senior employees, including all President